Last Updated on

-Despite its unusual name, this Bear KompleX belt is brilliant for deadlifts, snatches, squats, and much more, allowing you to get the support you need for various bodybuilding exercises.
+Despite its unusual name, this Bear KompleX belt is ideal for deadlifts, snatches, squats, and much more, allowing you to get the support you need for various bodybuilding exercises.

 4 inches of strong Velcro make for easy and stable fastening, helping you to maintain your balance and keep your core strong when doing demanding exercises.

 Ideal if you’re doing a lot of strength training, the RitFit weightlifting belt is ergonomically designed in order to provide lumbar support and keep your back in good condition throughout your gym session.

 It comes with a 6-inch wide foam core which is waterproof (i.e. sweatproof) and has a hook and loop closure for secure fastening.
 This belt is designed to be supportive of your back and abdomen, which is great if you have problems with these areas.